Callgent/callgent-docs/docs/developers/guide.md

 ### Calling Anywhere

 Requesting a callgent is done through various `Calling Endpoint`, integrated into third-party platforms.
-So systems and users are naturally connected anywhere in their native ways: chatting, mail, APIs..
+So systems and users are naturally connected anywhere in their native ways: Webpages, chatting, mail, APIs..

 #### User-as-a-Service